ingo/ingo.github.io/_recipes/seafood_terrine_it_s_all_in_the_mousseline.md

 time: 1 hour
 title: Seafood Terrine
 ---

+It's a luxurious dish that is amazingly quick to prepare.
 This recipe is a luxurious dish that is amazingly quick to prepare.
 You simply grind the ingredients together in a food processor.
 Scallops, shrimp and such delicate fish as pike and sole are favorites, but I also love salmon mousseline for its flavor and color.

 ### Ingredients